simov/purest/README.md

 ### Method Aliases

-But what if we want to make our API more expressive?
+But what if we want to make our API a bit more expressive?
 What if we want to make it our own:

 ```js
 var google = purest({provider: 'google', config,